A blog within a blog

 Part of the reason for this delay is the severe thoughts provoked by the breaking of the search.
 We did put a lot of effort into designing a system which would provide a strong search system – the ability to search out case references and statutes.
 We have always known that in practice people use very simple searches – well over 90% are on case names only.

-The result os that we do now have an effective search, and even though it may not look as advanced, in practice it is only very slightly less effective. the truth is that we made a mistake.
+The result is that we do now have an effective search, and even though it may not look as advanced, in practice it is only very slightly less effective. the truth is that we made a mistake.
 It was not a huge one, but it does mean that we will have a considerable amount of tidying up to do.
 It may well be that as we get to our quietest period of the year, we will be offline for a day or so whilst all is re-organised.

 What we provide by way of content is not necessarily what a lawyer would anticipate.
-Traditionally – well for the last 100 years or so, a law report would be prepared by a barrister attending court, receiving or accurately noting down the judgment, and then preparing a summary and lists of for example cases cited.
+Traditionally – well for the last 100 years or so, a law report would be prepared by a barrister attending court, receiving or accurately noting down the judgment, and then preparing a summary and lists of, for example, cases cited.
 The case would normally be the full judgment.
 You see one report from WLR or ALL ER and you know what to expect from the next.
 It is important however that there have been additional services whereby a summary only is provided.

 That was then, this is now.
 Things have changed very substantially.
 Nearly all judgments of significance are now made available online in full and for free.
 Many judgments which are frankly of very little significance